CryptocurrencyNZ/web-core/README.md

 Can only be run after npm install
 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Follow the http://localhost:<port>/ link to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### `npm build`